Spatial causal inference in the presence of unmeasured confounding and interference: Causal diagrams and identifiability of estimands with paired spatial data

+Under scenario \ref{fig:direct}, to identify the local causal effect it suffices to control for the local value of the confounder.
+If $\bm U$ and $\bm Z$ were {\it not} spatial, the interference effect could be identified without any adjustments.
+With spatial data, this analysis would attribute spatial statistical dependence to interference, and mis-identify the presence of spatial interference.
+Instead, local and interference effects should be investigated simultaneously adjusting for the local value of the confounder.
+However, in the presence of indirect spatial confounding in Scenario \ref{fig:general_spatial_conf}, this analysis would be biased for the local effect.
+This complication arises because of the statistical dependence in the exposure variable, therefore this notion of confounding pertains solely to the setting with dependent data.
+Instead, one needs to adjust for the local {\it and} the neighbor's confounder value in order to identify local and interference effects.

-The graph in \cref{fig:predictor_interference} is a generalization of the graph in \cref{fig:interference} to allow for {\bf interference and a spatial predictor of the exposure}.
-In this scenario, $\bm U$ is not a confounder for either the local or the interference effect.
-However, if interference is not accounted for, there is a back-door path from $Z_i$ to $Y_i$, through the unmeasured variable $\bm U$ and the neighbor's exposure $Z_j$.
-As a result, two methods that both ignore interference, but one adjusts and one does not adjust for the spatial covariate will return different values for the local effect estimate, both of which will be wrong since the path $Z_i - Z_j \rightarrow Y_i$ remains open regardless.
-Therefore, in this scenario, spatial interference could be mis-interpreted as unmeasured spatial confounding.
+\cref{fig:interference} represents a setting with interference and no spatial confounding.
+If the exposure $\bm Z$ is not spatial, interpretable local and interference effects can be estimated without any adjustment (see Section B of the Supplementary Material).
+However, when $\bm Z$ is spatial, this analysis would be invalid, even in the complete absence of confounding.
+In turn, in the graph of \cref{fig:predictor_interference}, $\bm U$ is a spatial predictor of the exposure but it is not a confounder.
+To estimate the local effect without accounting for interference, one might adjust for the local variable $U$, or not.
+The two analyses would return different values for the local effect estimate, none of which is causally interpretable.
+Therefore, in this scenario, spatial interference could be mis-interpreted as spatial confounding.

-Lastly, the graph in \cref{fig:general_interference} represents the situation also shown in \cref{fig:dag_expanded_considered} with {\bf direct, indirect spatial confounding, and interference}, of which the other graphs are special cases.
+\cref{fig:direct_interference} shows a setting with {direct spatial confounding and interference}, where once more the exposure's inherent spatial structure can lead to misleading conclusions if not properly accommodated (see Section B of the Supplementary Material).
+Lastly, the graph in \cref{fig:general_interference} represents the situation also shown in \cref{fig:dag_expanded_considered} with direct spatial confounding, indirect spatial confounding, and interference, of which the other graphs are special cases. \cng{In all cases, unit-level analyses should investigate local and interference effects simultaneously while controlling for the local covariate value and the covariate values of interfering units.}